Jujutsu Kaisen: Other media

-An art exhibition, to celebrate the series' sixth anniversary, ran at the Hikarie Hall in Shibuya from July 6 to August 27, 2024.
-The exhibition was held at the Grand Front Osaka in Osaka from April 19 to June 8, 2025, and in Fukuoka from July 12 to September 28 in the same year.
-It is set to be held in Sendai from February to March 2026, and in Nagoya on Q3 of the same year.
-An animation exhibition, in celebration of the anime's fifth anniversary, is set to be held at the Ikebukuro Sunshine City in Tokyo from December 5–29, 2025, with various cities also set to host through Q3 2026.
+An art exhibition, to celebrate the sixth anniversary of the series, ran at the Hikarie Hall in Shibuya from July 6 to August 27, 2024.
+The exhibition was held at the Grand Front Osaka in Osaka from April 19 to June 8, 2025, Fukuoka from July 12 to September 28 in the same year, and in Sendai from February 14 to March 29, 2026.
+It is set to be held in Nagoya from July 4 to August 30, 2026, and in Iwate from September 12 to November 8 of the same year.
+An animation exhibition, in celebration of the anime's fifth anniversary, was held at the Ikebukuro Sunshine City in Tokyo from December 5–29, 2025, with various cities also set to host from March to October 2026.

 On July 9, 2024, McDonald's released a limited-edition Special Grade Garlic Sauce, available exclusively through its mobile app, in collaboration with the Jujutsu Kaisen franchise, and eight different characters from the series were printed on the lid of each dipping sauce container, including Yuji Itadori, Megumi Fushiguro, Nobara Kugisaki, Satoru Gojo, Kento Nanami, Suguru Geto, Mahito, and Ryomen Sukuna.
 Each purchase of the dipping sauce also came with a 30-day free trial to Crunchyroll.

+On August 2, 2026, Crunchyroll and Three Ten Merchandising Services announced that they would be collaborating on the second phase of an immersive experience event—which also includes the sale of collectibles—called The Loop, which will be themed around the anime series, along with Chainsaw Man and The Apothecary Diaries, and will take place from August 22 to October 18 at the Westfield Topanga Mall in Canoga Park, California.